Tinipak River – Great Hiking Close To Manila

 After a brief orientation at the Barangay Hall and registration area, you take a tricycle to Tinipak River which takes about 20 minutes.
 From there this is where the hike begins.
 The hike itself isn’t very intense with a well-worn trail with some areas partially paved.
 Generally, the terrain is flat however, there are a few sections in which there are boulders disrupting the trail.
 However, there are bamboo steps that allow you to pass through.

 The rock formations along the river are absolutely unbelievable and unlike anything, I have seen before.
 Rather than the typically rigid rock formations in this area, a lot of these rocks have a much smoother appearance.
 However, they are just as spectacular.
-The color of the water in the river is also very unique.
-It has an emerald/ turquoise appearance to it and looks like artificial colors have been added to it.
-With the various colors of the water, coupled with the amazing rock formations along the way this is some of the most sensational natural scenery I have experienced in the Philippines.
+The colour of the water in the river is also very unique.
+It has an emerald/ turquoise appearance to it and looks like artificial colours have been added to it.
+With the various colours of the water, coupled with the amazing rock formations along the way this is some of the most sensational natural scenery I have experienced in the Philippines.

 Epic underground cave

 After approximately 90 minutes you reach the river crossing that takes you to the underground cave.
 This is a bamboo bridge that takes you across to a bunch of limestone boulders that you need to carefully negotiate in order to reach the entrance of the cave.
 This isn’t too difficult but you need to be careful as the rocks are quite slippery.
 From there, you reach the entrance and once again take a bamboo ladder down into the cave.
 This is only a couple of meters deep and is where your headlamps are essential.